 Training will be scheduled as needed depending on the size and scope of work and can be as little as a couple of hours upon completion of the install.
 Or training could take several weeks and visits with specialists to work with the organization’s staff or volunteers.

-In our next and final post for this series, we will finish with a compare/contrast post on Design-Build versus Design-Bid-Build.
+In our next and final post for this series, we will finish with a compare/contrast post on design-build vs. design-bid-build.
 There is a big difference!

 By Erik Beyer